antonioSF/css/README.md

 ```
 In the above example, although source order matters, due to the ```!important``` declaration, it will overide the ```.btn--blue```selector down the line.
 This is error prone and should be avoided.

-* Always favour source order.
+Always favour source order.
 To achieve this, keep your  declarations short and generic.
-Avoid being specific early on and abstract your declarations.
+Avoid specificity early on and abstract your declarations.

 ```html